-Craig Arnold (Chair) Scott C. Donnelly Denise M. O'Leary Number of meetings during Fiscal Year 2022
+Craig Arnold (Chair) Scott C. Donnelly Denise M. O'Leary Number of meetings during Fiscal Year 2023 4

-- Formulating the Company's policies and procedures for identifying a diverse pool of qualified director candidates and for evaluating and recommending candidates to the Board for nomination for election as directors - Implementing the Committee's policies to identify, evaluate and recommend to the Board individuals for the Board to nominate for election as directors - Reviewing and making recommendations to the Board regarding whether members of the Board should stand for re-election - Considering any resignation offered by a director - Developing an annual evaluation process for the Board and its committees - Recommending to the Board directors to serve as members of each committee and recommending any changes to the Board or standing committees that the Committee believes desirable - Monitoring emerging corporate governance trends and overseeing and evaluating the Company's corporate governance policies and programs to align with market best practices - Reviewing the Company's Principles of Corporate Governance at least annually and recommending changes to the Board to align with market best practices - · Reviewing shareholder proposals and recommending to the Board proposed Company responses to such proposals - Reviewing, in accordance with the Company's Related Party Transaction Policies and Procedures, transactions and relationships with related parties that are required to be approved or ratified thereunder
+- Formulating the Company's policies and procedures for identifying a diverse pool of qualified director candidates and for evaluating and recommending candidates to the Board for nomination for election as directors - Implementing the Committee's policies to identify, evaluate and recommend to the Board individuals for the Board to nominate for election as directors - Reviewing and making recommendations to the Board regarding whether members of the Board should stand for re-election - Considering matters relating to the retirement of a director, including term or age limits - Considering any resignation offered by a director - Developing an annual evaluation process for the Board and its committees - Recommending to the Board directors to serve as members of each committee and recommending any changes to the Board or standing committees that the Committee believes desirable - Monitoring emerging corporate governance trends and overseeing and evaluating the Company's corporate governance policies and programs to align with market best practices - Reviewing the Company's Principles of Corporate Governance at least annually and recommending changes to the Board to align with market best practices - Reviewing shareholder proposals and recommending to the Board proposed Company responses to such proposals - Reviewing, in accordance with the Company's Related Party Transaction Policies and Procedures, transactions and relationships with related parties that are required to be approved or ratified thereunder - Reviewing the Company's Related Party Transactions Policies and Procedures on a periodic basis and recommending changes to the Board - Reviewing the independence standards under the NYSE Corporate Governance Standards and providing at least annually to the Board the Committee's assessment of which directors should be deemed independent directors - Reviewing at least annually the requirements of a "financial expert" under the applicable rules of the SEC and NYSE and determining which directors are "financial experts" - Overseeing and reviewing on a periodic basis the continuing education program for directors and the orientation program for new directors - Providing advice to the Board regarding director compensation and benefits - Reviewing the Company's stock ownership guidelines for directors, monitoring compliance with such guidelines, and recommending changes to the Board

-- Reviewing the Company's Related Party Transactions Policies and Procedures on a periodic basis and recommending changes to the Board - Reviewing the Company's Standards for Director Independence, recommending any modifications to the standards deemed necessary for the proper governance of the Company, and providing at least annually to the Board the Committee's assessment of which directors should be deemed independent directors - Reviewing at least annually the requirements of a "financial expert" under the applicable rules of the SEC and NYSE and determining which directors are "financial experts" - Overseeing and reviewing on a periodic basis the continuing education program for directors and the orientation program for new directors - Providing advice to the Board regarding director compensation and benefits - Reviewing the Company's stock ownership guidelines for directors, monitoring compliance with such guidelines, and recommending changes to the Board - Reviewing Medtronic's corporate political contributions - Reviewing the Company's actions and governance policies in furtherance of its corporate social responsibility, including considering the sustainability and impact of the Company's business operations on employees, citizens, communities and the environment
+- Reviewing Medtronic's corporate political contributions - Reviewing the Company's actions and governance policies in furtherance of its corporate social responsibility, including considering the sustainability and impact of the Company's business operations on employees, citizens, communities and the environment